Home >

 Little Turtle, whose Miami Indian name was Michikinikwa, began his illustrious life in 1752 in a village close to Fort Wayne, Indiana.
 His mother was a Mahican and his father a Miami Chief.

-It was 1790, General Harmar suffered defeat at the hands of Little Turtle, as did General St. Clair the following year thanks in large part to his son-in-law, William Wells, a white settler that was captured by a band of Miami when he was about 12 years old.
-Wells led a small band of select Miami warriors and captured St. Clair's artillery positions before they could inflict heavy casulaties they might otherwise have caused.
+It was 1790, General Harmar suffered defeat at the hands of the 38 year old Little Turtle, as did General St. Clair the following year thanks in large part to Little Turtle's future son-in-law, William Wells.